 Flickering or dimming lights often indicate one or more poor connections in your home's electrical system.
 At these spots, arcing may produce heat that can then ignite combustible materials.
 Since wiring is inside your home's walls, there are a number of materials that can catch fire, such as wallboard and wood framing.
-If you notice your lights flickering and dimming, make a note of where it is occurring and contact a professional.
+If you notice your lights flickering and dimming, make a note of where it happens and contact a licensed electrician to investigate.

 It is a good idea to get a licensed electrician to look at the wiring if you are having these problems.
-Another safety measure is to make sure to replace blown fuses with those of the proper size.
+Another safety measure is to make sure to replace blown fuses with new fuses of the proper size.